JustinLove/ohol-map/notes.md

 - legend for lineage color
-  - don't process lineages when not relevant
-  - time updates that don't change anything
   - too big
 - load timing
 - search/lineage reslts in data layer for coloring etc.